trychlos/pwix-ui-layout/README.md

      These two runtime environments are quite similar in that they are both restrictives in the amount of displayable informations.

-     Differences come only from the available display size which may range from very small (smartphone) to very large (high-res tv).
+     Differences come mainly from the available display size which may range from very small (smartphone) to very large (high-res tv).
 They are for now resolved through CSS media queries.
 Some menu-driven layout changes may be planned later depending of identified use cases.